 WiFi Hacking Software

-This type of software is intended for testing and improving the security of your wireless network by brute forcing passwords and sniffing the data being broadcast.
+This software is intended for testing and improving the security of your wireless network by brute forcing passwords and sniffing the data being broadcast.
 It may be illegal to use it on a network without permission from its owner but that won’t stop hackers determined to steal your data.

 Bluetooth Hacking Software

 The Bluetooth hacking software we discovered had a very specific purpose: to hack smartphones and call premium numbers, racking up the cost on victims’ accounts.
 The average cost was $3.48.